A Jam-Packed One Day In Florence Itinerary

 4. 11:00 AM: Ponte Vecchio

-Then take a stroll across Florence’s storybook bridge, the Ponte Vecchio.
-It looks like cobbled together houses suspended over the Arno River.
+Then, take a stroll across Florence’s storybook bridge, the Ponte Vecchio, and cross the Arno River.
+The bridge is lovely, like cobbled together houses suspended over the water.

 The bridge has three arches topped with a jumble of charming shops.
 In an urban setting, space was at a premium, so the bridge became a sort of mall.